scipion-em/docs/release-3.0.0/_sources/docs/scipion-modes/scipion-configuration.rst.txt

 MPI variables
 =============

-Scipion uses ``mpi4py`` to launch different steps in parallel and doesn't require any additional configuration to do that
+Scipion uses Python threads to launch different steps in parallel.
-(see :ref:`host configuration page <host-configuration>` for more details).
 However, Scipion can provide MPI configuration to its plugins and their binaries/compilations by setting the following variables in the ``config/scipion.conf``

 ::